 "(c) Notwithstanding G.S.
-113-291.6(d) or any other law, it is lawful to set traps number 330-of the connibear conibear type or size, that have an inside jaw spread or opening (width or height) no larger than 26 inches in width and 10 inches in height if at least one-half of the trap is covered by water, when trapping beaver during the season for trapping beaver as established by the Wildlife Resources Commission."
+113-291.6(d) or any other law, it is lawful to set traps number 330-of the connibear type or size, that have an inside jaw spread or opening (width or height) no larger than 26 inches in width and 12 inches in height if at least one-half of the trap is covered by water, when trapping beaver during the season for trapping beaver as established by the Wildlife Resources Commission."

 SECTION 3.
 This act becomes effective October 1, 2009.
+In the General Assembly read three times and ratified this the 11th day of June, 2009.